scottdware/go-panos/README.md

 `web-servers or db-servers and linux`

+If you need to create shared objects, you must specify the word `shared` in the device-group column.

 Let's assume we have a CSV file called `objects.csv` that looks like the following:

 ![alt-text](https://raw.githubusercontent.com/scottdware/images/master/csv.PNG "objects.csv")